SUSE/scf/README.md

   * Manually stop the virtual machine and then run the `vagrant reload` command.

-  * Run the `vagrant destroy -f && vagrant up` command and then run `make run` on the Vagrant box.
+  * Run the `vagrant destroy -f && vagrant up` command and then run `make vagrant-prep run` on the Vagrant box.

 ### Can I target the cluster from the host using the `cf` CLI?

-  You can target the cluster on the hardcoded `192.168.77.77` address assigned to a host-only network adapter.
+  You can target the cluster on the hardcoded `192.168.77.77.nip.io` address assigned to a host-only network adapter.
   You can access any URL or endpoint that references this address from your host.

 ### How do I connect to the Cloud Foundry database?

+  1. Use the role manifest to expose the port for the mysql proxy role

-  1. The MySQL instance is exposed at `192.168.77.77:3306`.
+  2. The MySQL instance is exposed at `192.168.77.77:3306`.

-  2. The default username is: `root`.
+  3. The default username is: `root`.

-  3. You can find the default password in the `MYSQL_ADMIN_PASSWORD` environment variable in the `~/hcf/bin/settings/settings.env` file on the Vagrant box.
+  4. You can find the default password in the `MYSQL_ADMIN_PASSWORD` environment variable in the `~/hcf/bin/settings/settings.env` file on the Vagrant box.

 ### How do I add a new BOSH release to HCF?